JDBgit9/Password-Generator/README.md

 # Password-Generator
-Had issues with pulling my assigment into my vcs but finall got it to work Added bootstrap link style.css link.
+Had some issues with pulling my assigment into my vcs but finally got it to work Added bootstrap link style.css link.
 Added arrays under assignment code
-Added all charcters foor the generator to generate added confirmation variables added function generate password
+Added all characters for the generator to generate added confirmation variables added function generate password
 Added array and combined array syntax